bnb/jsconf-eu-led/README.md

 Additionally, you can open up the Azure Functions sidebar and click "Sign in to Azure..." to sign in.
 To get the sidebar to appear you may need to restart VS Code.

-### Developing Your LED Patterns with Azure Functions Locally
+### Developing Your LED Animations with Azure Functions Locally

 #### Local Development from the CLI